oluwaseyeayinla/Papae.AudioManager/README.md

 -	Fully commented code for understanding

 ## Installation
-Import the AudioManager-Papae2D-AudioEngine.unitypackage or copy the 'Papae2D/AudioEngine/AudioManager' folder anywhere into your project folder and you are ready to go.
+Import the **AudioManager-Papae2D-AudioEngine.unitypackage** or copy the **Papae2D/AudioEngine/AudioManager** folder with it's contents anywhere into your project folder and you are ready to go.

 ## Usage
-Locate 'SimpleAudioManager' prefab at the 'SimpleAudioManager/Prefabs' folder, then drag it onto the Scene.
+1. Drag and drop the **AudioManager.prefab** gameobject anywhere in the scene or herirachy, edit any properties visible in the Inspector then call any API related function or attribute from code attribute

+2. Attach or add the **AudioManager.cs** class as a component to an empty game object in the scene, edit any properties visible in the Inspector then call any API related function or attribute from code

+3. Just fire or call any API related function or attribute from code

 ## Contributors